 Screen printing is complicated, and it can be even more complicated to attempt to find a screen printing kit that will allow you to do what you need to do.

 Something you should know about screen printing kits is that they are not perfectly comprehensive.

-You’ll need to know what you already have or what you can afford to acquire separately alongside your main screen printing kit.
+You'll need to know what you already have or can afford to acquire separately alongside your main screen printing kit.

 If you take the time to determine this, you'll have a much easier time looking for a screen printing kit that you'll get the most out of.